Academic Calendar - 2024

 Return to top

-This course is designed for non-science students as an introduction to current scientific thinking on the possibility of extraterrestrial life and intelligence.
-Ideas, observations, and experiments from the frontiers of many areas of science converge in this unique interdisciplinary field.
+This course introduces current scientific thinking on the possibility of extraterrestrial life and intelligence.
+It is suitable for non-science students.
 Emphasis will be on topics of current interest, including searches for life in our Solar System, detection of extrasolar planets, and the origins of life on Earth.

 Course Weight: 0.50